Skip to content

 Beinn nan Oighreag — common questions

 Beinn nan Oighreag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 16km with 800m of ascent and takes most walkers 5-8 hours.
-Terrain: The hydro and estate tracks in Glen Lochay are firm and well drained, giving an easy approach.
+Ground conditions: The hydro and estate tracks in Glen Lochay are firm and well drained, giving an easy approach.

-When is the best time to climb Beinn nan Oighreag?
+What's the best month to climb Beinn nan Oighreag?

 Poor signal on this remote Rannoch plateau hill